vmohan96/Decoding-COVID-19/README.md

 # Problem Statements

-## What does COVID-19 look like today and what are the stories the data says?
+## What does COVID-19 progression look like in the United States?

-Due to the nature of the kind of problem, such a statement has been segmented into four ideas:

-* #### Why is a project like this worthwhile?
+The primary motivator for this analysis stemmed from the United States’ position on the world stage with regards to COVID-19 case and death metrics.
+As of October 30, 2020 (when this project was initially completed), the United States’ cases account for about 20% of the global total, and deaths account for about 20% as well.
+With a little over 4% of the world population, we are being massively overrepresented.

+Our holistic goal for this analysis was to better understand why this may be the case.
+This is a big question; and we decided the best approach was to view and investigate on multiple fronts, by asking several smaller, more actionable problem questions:

-* #### How has the virus progressed in the U.S. since February 2020?
+* #### How does virus progression look nationwide, holistically, from February 2020 until now?

-* #### How does mask sentiment look across the U.S. and how does it affect case growth?
+* #### How does mask sentiment look across the U.S., and how does it affect case growth?

 * #### How does mask sentiment vary by state, and does mask sentiment differentially affect COVID-19 growth rates?

+* #### How does virus progression look at the state level, holistically?

+* #### How do major events, or superspreader events affect case growth?

 # Executive Summary